-Sensitivity of the net OPEB liability to changes in the discount rate: The following table presents the net OPEB liability (asset), calculated using the discount rate of 7.00%, as well as what the net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00%) or 1-percentage-point higher (8.00%) than the current rate (dollars in thousands):
+Sensitivity of the net OPEB asset to changes in the discount rate: The table on the following page presents the net OPEB asset, calculated using the discount rate of 7.00%, as well as what the net OPEB asset would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00%) or 1-percentage-point higher (8.00%) than the current rate (dollars in thousands):

-1% Decrease (6.00%) Current discount rate (7.00%) 1% Increase (8.00%) Employers' net OPEB liability (asset) \$(484,342) (615,826) (723,187)
+1% Decrease (6.00%) Current discount rate (7.00%) 1% Increase (8.00%) Employers' net OPEB asset \$(237,270) (367,587) (474,309)

-Actuarial valuation date: June 30, 2020 is the actuarial valuation date upon which the total OPEB liability is based.
-An expected total OPEB liability is determined as of June 30, 2021 using standard roll-forward techniques for the actual total OPEB liability both before and after the assumption changes due to the experience study and the change in the assumed investment rate of return.
-The difference between these two amounts is shown as a change in assumptions.
+Actuarial valuation date: June 30, 2021 is the actuarial valuation date upon which the total OPEB liability is based.
+An expected total OPEB liability is determined as of June 30, 2022 using standard roll-forward techniques for the actual total OPEB liability.
 The roll-forward calculation adds the annual normal cost (also called service cost), subtracts the actual benefit payments and refunds for the plan year, and then applies the expected investment rate of return for the year.

-(14) System Employees' Other Postemployment Benefits (OPEB)
+(10) System Employees' Other Postemployment Benefits (OPEB)

 Certain of the System's employees are members of the SEAD-OPEB and the Georgia State Employees Postretirement Benefit Fund.
-The notes to the financial statements that follow and required supplementary information on pages 83 and 84 are presented from the perspective of the System as an employer.
+The notes to the financial statements that follow and required supplementary information on pages 78 and 79 are presented from the perspective of the System as an employer.